gtk-rs/gtk4-rs/book/src/settings.md

 So let us do exactly that.

 We can remove the `get_boolean` call before initializing the `Switch`, as well as the `connect_state_set` call.
-Finally, we only have to bind the setting to the property by specifying the key, object and property.
+We then bind the setting to the property by specifying the key, object and name of the property.
 We also specify [`SettingsBindFlags`](https://gtk-rs.org/docs/gio/struct.SettingsBindFlags.html) to control the direction in which the binding works.

 <span class="filename">Filename: src/main.rs</span>